nebuly-ai/helm-charts/README.md

 - [Nebuly Platform](./nebuly-platform/): chart for installing Nebuly Platform.
 - [Bootstrap AWS](./bootstrap-aws/): chart for bootstrapping a Kubernetes cluster on AWS with all the dependencies required for installing Nebuly Platform.
+- [Bootstrap Azure](./bootstrap-azure/): chart for bootstrapping a Kubernetes cluster on Microsoft Azure with all the dependencies required for installing Nebuly Platform.